tomer279/NumericalAnalysisMethods/README.md

 # NumericalAnalysisMethods
-numerical analysis methods for a university course.
+Numerical analysis methods for a university course.
 Suggestions for improving my code are favorable.